This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Conclusion

-By cleaning up after our dogs promptly and disposing of their waste properly, we can help keep our ecosystems and communities healthy and safe.
+By cleaning up after our dogs promptly and disposing of their waste responsibly, we can keep our ecosystems and communities healthy and safe and keep plastic out of our oceans if you choose ReSEAcled Poo Bags - a win for people, pets and the planet!

 Advocate "Bag It & Bin It", and use poo bags that are better for our planet.